- Inclusion@Work Overview

 - Establishing an administrative mechanism for minimizing the cost of an accommodation being assigned to a line manager’s budget, such as a centralized funding source (sometimes referred to as a “centralized accommodation fund”).

-- Establishing an administrative mechanism or centralized source of expertise (appointing a specific individual and/or establishing an office) for assessing, evaluating and providing reasonable accommodations (including assistive technology) to ensure the effectiveness and efficiency of the reasonable accommodation process.
+- Establishing an administrative mechanism or centralized source of expertise (appointing a specific individual and/or establishing an office, sometimes called a centralized accommodation program (CAP) for assessing, evaluating and providing reasonable accommodations (including assistive technology) to ensure the effectiveness and efficiency of the reasonable accommodation process.

 - Providing training for executives, managers and line staff about new strategies and devices, such as telework, flextime and assistive technologies.